Reclaimed Wood Beams

 Band Sawn

-Cutting a timber with a bandsaw leaves rough straight lines perpendicular to the grain on the wood.
+Cutting a timber to achieve Band Sawn texture leaves rough straight lines perpendicular to the grain on the wood.
 This is a great rustic texture that is much finer than hand hewn and our process generally shows a bit more of the grain than circle sawn.
 So, this texture lends itself very well to hardwood species, such as Oak.
 Customers can enjoy seeing how our coloration and aging process accents the grain in some areas of the beam while the bandsaw leaves a much more rustic texture than smooth planed.

 RECLAIMED BEAM WOOD SPECIES